 ADHD Illawarra is a support group providing education, support and encouragement to families in the Illawarra affected by ADHD and associated disorders.
 We are an initiative of Citylife Community Initiatives Inc. ADHD Illawarra meet on the third Thursday of every month at 10.am at Dapto Leagues Club and run our Being Me program for Children from our main venue at Citylife, 129 Jardine St Fairy Meadow.
 NSW The ADHD Illawarra support group works to support families affected by ADHD or associated disorders.
 We provide information about ADHD, we follow the latest research and aim to give a balanced view on controversial issues.
 We believe our key role is to support families by providing education to families and our community and encouraging families living with ADHD.
 We believe that parents know their children the best and with the help of professionals and appropriate support are able to make the best choices for their families.
 We also provide education and support to adults living with ADHD and endeavour to provide them with the best and most up to date information.
 ADHD is often misunderstood by the community.
 Part of our mandate is to be an advocate in our community for families and...

-ADHD Support Australia ADHD Support Australia provides support both face-to-face and online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
-Monthly expert speakers on a range of ADHD-related topics at Pittwater RSL, Mona Vale (ONLINE NOW) Parenting Children with ADHD 6-week course face-to-face (Warriewood) (CURRENTLY ONLY ONLINE) and online Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love
+ADHD Support Australia ADHD Support Australia provides support online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
+Monthly expert speakers on a range of ADHD-related topics (ONLINE) Parenting Children with ADHD 6-week ONLINE courses.
+PEERS Social Skills for Adolescents and Young Adults 14-week program (ONLINE) Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Digital Parenting Program ADHD Coaching Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group The Social Jungle Facebook Group Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love

 ADHD WA Founded in 1993, ADHD Western Australia is a support, information, and advocacy agency for people with ADHD and associated conditions.
 We work with children, teenagers, and adults living with learning differences, as well as their families and partners.
 We also support those who treat, teach, and work with people living with ADHD.
 The ripple effects of ADHD can be seen in families, workplaces, schools, and communities.
 We exist to provide information and practical support, aid research initiatives, and spread awareness about ADHD through resources and events.
 If there’s something we can help you with, let us know